eraybasar/pesdk-docs/_guides/android/v5/features/frames.md

 2. Resource identifier of the frame name, which should be unique.
 Will not be displayed in the default layout, but is used for accessibility
 3. `Drawable` resource of the icon
 4. `Drawable` resource of the frame
-5. Aspect to which the frame corespond
+5. Aspect ratio to which the frame corresponds
-6. Group number to identifier a equal frame with different aspect.
+6. Group number to identifiy an equal frame with different aspect ratios.
 If the crop aspect changed the unfitting frame are replaced with a frame that fit the aspect and has the same group id.

 A static frame configuration could then look like this: